 Twenty-first century humanistic research has unprecedented opportunities to advance new models of scholarly communication together with new data-driven avenues of investigation.
 This project will help establish “data sharing as publication” as a scalable and professionally-valued model for the dissemination of humanistic research data.
 The project will develop case studies involving cross-collections research on trade and exchange in the Ancient Near East and East Mediterranean.
 In developing publishing workflows toward Linked Open Data, the project will help align the needs of the research profession with rapidly expanding capabilities of the Web of Data.

-I am an Assistant Professor in the Classics Department at the University of Iowa.
+I am an Associate Professor in the Classics Department at the University of Iowa.
 I am interested in Roman, late antique, and early medieval history, archaeology, topography and GIS, Digital Humanities, and the role of Classics in pop culture (e.g., Game of Thrones).
 I obtained a BA in Classics and History with a minor in Classical Archaeology from the University of Virginia (2005).
 My PhD is in Ancient History from the University of North Carolina at Chapel Hill (2011).
 My book, Trade and Taboo: Disreputable Professionals in the Roman Mediterranean, was published with the University of Michigan Press (October, 2016) and looks at the lives of marginalized tradesmen like gravediggers and tanners.
 Follow me on Twitter @SarahEBond, read my Blog, or email me at firstname.lastname@example.org .